BrucePerens/esptool-js/README.md

 # Javascript implementation of esptool

-This is a modification of https://github.com/espressif/esptool-js for the K6BP Rigcontrol project.
+This is a modification of https://github.com/espressif/esptool-js project.
 It is different from the Espressif esptool-js in that:
 * The connection dialogue only presents devices with a CP2102 Serial to USB adapter which has a USB vendor ID of 0x10c4 and product ID of 0xea60.
 This corresponds to an ESP32 plugged in to USB.
 The CP2102 can be configured with a user-unique USB ID, but the ESP32 uses the Silicon Labs generic ID for the chip.
-The Espressif version of this tool presents every serial port in your system, which can be confusing for the naive user.
+The Espressif version of this tool presents every serial port in your system, which can be confusing for the beginning user.
 * The program recovers better from a failure to open a device.
 * The program is more robust about device disconnection.
 It detects when the device is unplugged from USB.
-It attempts to disconnect the device when the web page is unloaded.
+It attempts to disconnect the device when the web page is unloaded (which the browser should do, but apparently doesn't always).
-* The web page is more space-efficient.
+* The UI is rewritten to be simpler.
+* The test for Safari, which was incompatible, was replaced with a non-browser-specific one which tests for the presence of the SerialPort and navigator.lock APIs.
+* No dependency on npm or bundlers, no build.
+Uses ES6 importmap and CDNs.

 This program is derived from the Espressif origin/gh-pages branch, not the newest branch, as the newest branch doesn't work on my hardware (or at all, for all I know) and I can't